 - Each group calls for two units in the same discipline.

 - No course may satisfy more than one group requirement.
 (For example, Humanities 210, 220, or 230 may be used for either Group A or Group B, but not for both.)

 - No student may fulfill more than one distribution requirement through work in his or her major department.
 In exception to this, students pursuing interdisciplinary majors may at the discretion of the major committee fulfill two distribution requirements through their major department(s).

-- No distribution requirement may be satisfied by a waiver, by independent study courses, by Advanced Placement or International Baccalaureate examination credit, or by courses taken for credit/no credit.
+- No distribution requirement may be satisfied by a waiver, by independent study courses, by Advanced Placement or International Baccalaureate examination credit, by any credit by exam, or by courses taken for credit/no credit.

 - At most, only one of Humanities 210, 220, or 230 may be used to satisfy distribution requirements.

 Humanities 110 is required of all first-year students and students who transfer with first-year standing but without transferable credit equivalent to 110.
 Students who transfer with sophomore or junior standing without transferable credit equivalent to 110 will fulfill this requirement by:

 - completing Humanities 210, 220, or 230 and one additional unit from Group A or Group B (below).